 Taking up the bulk of the display space, the Route Information Panel displays current/subsequent bus stops and the scheduled time of arrival at these stops.
 Like a electronic bus schedule, it allows bus drivers to track their on-time progress easily without having to repeatedly refer to their printed schedules of the past, and scrolls automatically while the bus is on the move (without driver input).

 Every unit is programmed with all bus schedules of the bus company, and drivers log in with their details before starting service, allowing the unit to display the correct schedule.
 With regular changes to bus stop names and schedules across the company, the pre-programmed schedules are updated wirelessly whenever a bus returns to the depot.
-This feature was originally introduced with the rollout of the existing New On-board Bus Equipment (NOBE) years ago, and we are unsure about the level of integration between the Trapeze and NOBE systems.
+This feature was originally introduced with the rollout of the existing New On-board Bus Equipment (NOBE) years ago.

 All programmed units scroll through route details with the final stop highlighted, be it a bus terminal or en-route stop for Short-Trip Services.
 On the left, a normal SBS Transit scenario with Service 28 terminating at Tampines Bus Interchange.
 On the right is SMRT Short-Trip service 975B which terminates at the bus stop OPP LIM CHU KANG LANE 3 along LIM CHU KANG RD and is reflected in the system.

-Approaching a bus terminus, the Trapeze unit will display the route details of the following trip to fill up space.
+Approaching a bus terminus, the Drive Display Unit will display the route details of the following trip to fill up space.
 On the left, Service 41 approaching its last stop (Bef Seventh-Day Advent Ch) before Jurong East Interchange (scheduled arrival 12:41 pm), but the unit has scrolled to route details of the subsequent trip (departing at 12:52 pm).

-On the right, the Trapeze unit of a terminating Service 106 split shift bus has scrolled onwards to route details after the driver’s split break.
+On the right, the Driver Display Unit of a terminating Service 106 split shift bus has scrolled onwards to route details after the driver’s split break.
 Having arrived at Bukit Batok Int three minutes early (compare scheduled and actual time), the bus will return to Bulim Depot by 12:39 pm and return to service later in the afternoon (at 3:07 pm).

 Occasionally, an asterisk (*) will appear next to the timings provided by the route information panel.
 This indicates that the trip timing has been adjusted by BOCC, but the driver’s display still shows the original unadjusted timings.